lenra-io/templates/README.md

 This repository is based on the openfaas' templates [repository](https://github.com/openfaas/templates).

 **Description**:  This project aims to provide some OpenFaaS templates to work with Lenra applications.
-An application can be launched using any of the following templates with the condition that the application should have been developed using the same programming language as the template.
+An application can be launched using any of the following templates with the condition that the application has been developed using the same programming language as the template.

 | Name   | Language | Version | Link                                                                                 |
 | :----- | :------- | :------ | :----------------------------------------------------------------------------------- |